 Other models we tested

-: This $250 KitchenAid blender is beautiful, but left something to be desired when it came to performance for that price.
+: This KitchenAid blender is beautiful, but left something to be desired when it came to performance for that price.
 It has five speeds, pulse and three presets.
 If you have your heart set on a colorful, quality blender, KitchenAid is still a good option.

-How we test
+How we tested the blenders

 Testing blenders isn't just smoothies and ice-crushing.
-There are a lot of other recipes blenders work well for, and these tests highlight how capable each model is when it comes to dry, large and coarse ingredients.
+There are a lot of other recipes blenders work well for and these tests highlight how capable each model is when it comes to dry, large and coarse ingredients.

 While many of these tests yielded very similar results, a few worked faster than others.
 Not all blenders come with presets, but the ones that do almost always include a smoothie function.
 When possible, this is the mode we used.
 If there was no smoothie blender function, we followed the blender's manual recommendation for smoothie making.
 This was usually around a minute on high.